Finding a Job

 Spell Check: Make sure your grammar and spelling are correct.

-Arrive early: 10 minutes before start time and know the exact time and location of your interview.
+Arrive early: Arrive 10 minutes before the start time and know the exact time and location of your interview.

 Prepare for the interview—think about questions they might ask and how you want to answer them.